-- What do you think it is? - What group of animals do you think it belongs to? (insect, arachnid, mollusc, worm / annelid) - Can you see any adaptations that might make it suited to this micro-habitat? - What do you think this creature might eat?
-Watch it carefully and you might find out! - Do you think it is herbivore, carnivore or omnivore? - Can you think of a food chain that might include this creature? - (1) Imagine you are the animal you found.
+- What do you think it is? - What group of animals do you think it belongs to? (insect, arachnid, mollusc, worm / annelid, crustacean, myriapod) - Can you see any adaptations that might make it suited to this micro-habitat? - What do you think this creature might eat?
+Watch it carefully and you might find out! - Do you think it is herbivore, carnivore, omnivore or detritivore? - Can you think of a food chain that might include this creature? - Think about the creature's life cycle.
+Do you think it goes through metamorphosis? - (1) Imagine you are the animal you found.
 What might you be thinking and feeling? - What is your favourite animal you found?
 Why?
 What is it you love about this animal? - What could you do to help protect this animal or provide it with a home to live?

-Food chain cards p10-11
+Food chain cards p13-16